 - Rome by Night Tour

 I am hoping to go back to Rome so that I can update this Rome guide with some more recommendations and tips.
-Until then, I will post some other Italy guides from my more recent trips.
-Make sure to check out my other Travel Posts.
+Until then, I hope this guide is useful to find some hidden gems.

 Enjoy your 24 hours in Rome!